backdrop-contrib/utz_tokens/README.md

 Note that _datetime_ and _format_ are separated by a pipe (|), not a colon (:), because _datetime_ might contain a colon (typically separating hours and minutes).

+You can use these tokens anywhere that tokens are accepted.
+To use the tokens in formatted text (the most common use case), install and enable the [Token Filter](https://backdropcms.org/project/token_filter) module.

 There is an option to automatically detect the user's time zone and use that for anonymous users (which works even for cached pages).
 To use this capability you will need to install two additional modules:

 * [Time Zone Detect](https://backdropcms.org/project/timezone_detect)